flub78/docker-gvv/Readme.md

 ## Utilities

-* bin/build.sh a shell script to rebuild the container
-* bin/ip.sh a script to find the IP address oa a container
+* bin/ip.sh a script to find the IP address of a container
-* bin/login.sh a script to start a bash in the gvv container

 ## To do

+* create an ansible script to deploy
+* Use apache virtual hosts to access the different services through subdomains
 * enable phpunit tests
 * Support creation of an environment for a specific version
 * Support multiple deployment (make the domain configurable)

-## Deployment

-Deployment is not the same when a unique instance is deployed on a docker engine.
-In this case one want likely to mapp some ports on the docker engine machine.
-During testing, one may prefer to be able to launche instances dynamically.

-Note also that without additional configuration only the docker engine machine can directly address the docker containers by their IP address.

 ## Troubleshooting